OliverMKing/notary-sign/README.md

 # notary-sign
-GitHub action to sign images with Notary
+GitHub action to sign images with Notary specification.